Zaid1120/MQMerlin/README.md

 - Installed Java.

 ### Downloading the Application
-1. Optional: Use custom IBM MQ image in 'CUSTOM_MQ'.
-2. Go to the MQMerlin GitHub repository at github xxx.
+1. Go to the MQMerlin GitHub repository at github xxx.
-3. Download the entire repository to your local machine.
+2. Download the entire repository to your local machine.
-4. Extract the downloaded files to a preferred location on your machine.
+3. Extract the downloaded files to a preferred location on your machine.

 ### Frontend Setup (Unity)
 1. Navigate to the folder containing the built Unity app within the downloaded repository.